 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly identifies its domain (Jetpack Compose), lists specific concrete capabilities, and includes an explicit 'Use when...' clause with natural trigger terms.
-It uses proper third-person voice and covers both what the skill does and when to use it, with terminology that is highly distinctive to the Jetpack Compose ecosystem.
+It uses proper third-person voice and covers both what the skill does and when to use it.
+The terminology is precise and domain-specific, making it highly distinguishable from other skills.

 | Dimension | Reasoning | Score |